Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Quantum emulation protocol

-As mentioned before, we will discuss the practical aspects of this protocol in a later section, where we explain how to implement the different steps ---for instance model~\eqref{eq:emulator-H} or step~\ref{step-measurement}---, using a particular architecture.
+As mentioned before, we will discuss the practical aspects of this protocol in a later section, where we explain how to implement the different steps---for instance, model~\eqref{eq:emulator-H} or step 5---using a particular architecture.
 Before that, however, we need to explain the theoretical considerations behind the protocol, its steps, and the reasoning behind its design.

-\subsubsection{Model scaling}
+\subsection{Model scaling}

-The first remark is that a molecule and a superconducting emulator do not share the same energy scales: In general, the energies of a superconducting implementation ($\sim$MHz--GHz) will be much smaller than the vibrational energies of a molecule ($\sim$THz or mid-IR).
-This implies that, for a proper emulation, all the parameters in the Hamiltonian have to be rescaled accordingly in a way that takes into account the allowed frequency ranges of our experiments; both from the point of view of the measurement bandwidth of our emulator, as well as constrained on the temperatures that can be reached in the emulator.
+Our first remark is that a molecule and a superconducting emulator do not share the same energy scale: In general, the energies of a superconducting implementation (roughly in the megahertz-to-gigahertz range) are much smaller than the vibrational energies of a molecule (approximately in the terahertz or mid-IR range).
+This difference implies that, for a proper emulation, all of the parameters in the Hamiltonian have to be rescaled accordingly in a way that takes into account the allowed frequency ranges of the experiment, both from the point of view of the measurement bandwidth of the emulator and from the constraints on the temperatures that can be reached in the emulator.

-Step~\ref{step-scaling} of the protocol accomplishes the task of properly designing the emulator parameters in whatever platform we choose.
-As discussed in App.~\ref{app:rescaling}, the transformation in Eq.~\ref{eq:scaling} is an identity that simply changes the length of the canonical variables.
-This produces a Hamiltonian whose physics is similar, but in which the frequencies have been rescaled from $\omega_n$ to $\Omega_n = \kappa \, \omega_n$.
-All the other observables may be similarly reconstructed:
+Step 1 of the protocol accomplishes the task of properly designing the emulator parameters in whatever chosen platform.
+As discussed in Appendix~\ref{app:rescaling}, the transformation in Eq.~\ref{eq:scaling} is an identity that simply changes the length of the canonical variables.
+This transformation ººproduces a Hamiltonian whose physics is similar, but in which the frequencies have been rescaled from $\omega_n$ to $\Omega_n = \kappa \, \omega_n$.
+All of the other observables may be similarly reconstructed:

-Finally, it is important to clarify that the choice of scaling in Step~\ref{step-scaling} is not unique.
-There may be others that are motivated not by the size of couplings but by maximum achievable frequencies, setup constraints, etc.
+Finally, it is important to clarify that the choice of scaling in step 1 is not unique.
+There may be others that are motivated not by the size of couplings but by the maximum achievable frequencies, the setup constraints, etc.

-\subsubsection{Independent resonators and measurement}
+\subsection{Independent resonators and measurement}